remotewatersensing/RWSUU_Controller/README.md

 > go run main.go

-Connect your remote controller and
+Connect your remote controller and login to thingsboard to view the data updating in real time.